Generic selectors

 Photo by SOPA Images, SOPA Images Limited / Alamy

-If you are an Arsenal fan considering heading to Lisbon in April, our guide below has all the information you need to ensure your trip is an enjoyable one.
+If you are an Arsenal fan considering a future trip to Lisbon to follow the Gunners, the guide below has all the information you need to ensure your visit is an enjoyable one.

-Where will Arsenal fans sit at the Estadio Jose Alvalade?
+Where do Arsenal fans sit at the Estadio Jose Alvalade?

-The away section at the Estadio Jose Alvade is located in the north west corner.
-For small allocations, only the lower tier is given, but Arsenal fans will span both the upper and lower tiers for the match against Sporting Lisbon at the beginning of April.
+The away section at the Estadio Jose Alvalade is located in the northwest corner.
+For smaller allocations, only the lower tier is given to visiting supporters, but Arsenal fans have spanned both the upper and lower tiers on recent visits, including for the April 2026 Champions League quarter-final.

 Full fans' matchday guide for Sporting Lisbon away